nan-guo/sqlo/docs/index.rst

-.. sqlo documentation master file, created by sphinx-quickstart on Tue May 31 10:31:08 2022.
+.. dm-core-sql-toolkit documentation master file, created by sphinx-quickstart on Tue May 31 10:31:08 2022.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to sqlo's documentation!
+Welcome to dm-core-sql-toolkit's documentation!
 ===============================================

 .. toctree::
    :maxdepth: 2
    :caption: Contents:

+   getting-started
+   select
+   insert
+   update
+   delete
+   conditions
+   expressions
+   joins
    reference

 Overview